emanzindani/CarCar/README.md

  Frontend interaction:
  Inventory users will add new vins to automobiles through the "Create an Automobile" form.

- 2. Technician-- the first_name attribute is associated with Appointment objects in the Service microservice.
+ 2. Technician-- the 'first_name' attribute is associated with Appointment objects in the Service microservice.
 When a new appointment is created, the user is able to attach the first name of the technician to the appointment.
  Frontend interaction:
  Service users add new technicians through the "New technician" form.

  3. Appointment-- has the following attributes on its model: appointment_date, appointment_time, customer_name, technician, service_reason, and automobile.
- The autommobile attribute is a foreign key to the AutomobileVO, which contains the attributes href and vin.
+ The autommobile attribute is a foreign key to the AutomobileVO, which contains the attributes 'href' and 'vin'.
 Vin mirrors the corresponding attribute on the Inventory service's Automobile model.
-In addition to the use of automobile vin through the creation of appointment form objects, the vin is also used as a search key on a service history view.
+Vin is also used as a search key on a service history view.
  Frontend interaction:
  Service users can add appointments through the "New appointment" form, and can see a list of appointments through "List of Appointments".
 They can also see service appointments for a particular vin through "Service History".